yahyatinani/petoption/README.md

 ## :bulb: Motivation and Context

-The most interesting part of my submission is the fact that I was able to build a beatiful modern app from scratch and still have fun doing it.
+The most interesting part of my submission is the fact that I was able to build a beautiful modern app from scratch and still have fun doing it.
 I'm so proud of Jetpack Compose and the Jetpack Compose team, they've really come a long way. looking forward to the stable release :smile:.

 ## :camera_flash: Screenshots